LBL-EESA/alquimia-dev/README.rst

 Alquimia interface
 ==================

-When you have built all the desired chemistry engines, you can build Alquimia using the following command, which assumes you have set ALQUIMIA_DIR to the top of your Alquimia source tree.
+When you have built all the desired chemistry engines, you can build the Alquimia interface.
+On UNIX and UNIX-like systems, you can use the following command, which assumes you have set ALQUIMIA_DIR to the top of your Alquimia source tree.
 Note that you will need to create a build tree from which to invoke CMake.

 ::